INMAS-Math/Workshop-01/README.md

 You can lookup a file's full path and file name through its "properties":

-- On Windows, right click on the file name in the file explorer and click *Properties* (alternatively, *Alt-Enter* after highlighting the filename).
+- On Windows computers, right click on the file name in the file explorer and click *Properties* (alternatively, *Alt-Enter* after highlighting the filename).
 For a file called "myfile.py" in directory "C:\Users\jane\Documents\scripts", the full path in Python would need to be "C:\Users\jane\Documents\scripts\myfile.py".
 - On MacOS, right-click on the file and select *Get Info*.
 Alternatively, *Command + i* brings up the *Get Info* panel.
 Using the same example, the full path in Python would need to be entered as "/Users/jane/Documents/scripts/myfile.py".

 Python, however, allows the usage of '/' on Windows, for portability reasons.
 Therefore, the path in the following example is perfectly valid.
 We recommend that you use forward slashes '/' over backslashes '\' when using Python on Windows.
 Another reason to use a forward slash is that the backslash character is an escape character when used inside a string (a dialect inherited from the C programming language).